 Staten Island’s waterfront, home to hundreds of artists and arts organizations in the Naturally Occurring Cultural District of St. George, Tompkinsville, and Stapleton, hosts multiple development projects currently underway.
 This diverse downtown community faces difficult challenges in planning for cohesive, quality public space.

-In 2014, we conducted an open Request for Proposals called The Energetic City to give life to the city by connecting people through innovative design informed by the needs and aspirations of community users.
-An independent jury selected a proposal by Staten Island Arts to partner with the Design Trust in creating a replicable model of inclusive development using public art to link the cultural assets of Staten Island neighborhoods.
+In 2014, we conducted an open Request for Proposals called The Energetic City to give life to the city by connecting people through design informed by the needs and aspirations of community users.
+An independent jury selected a proposal by Staten Island Arts to partner with the Design Trust in creating a replicable model of inclusive development using public art to link the cultural assets of Staten Island's North Shore neighborhoods.

-In August 2016, we announced an additional team of Fellows comprising expertise in participatory art, urban design, policy, and graphic design.
-See the press release.
-Together we will conduct brainstorming and feedback sessions with the local community, elected officials and developers to build a cultural plan and public art pilots for connecting and activating public space along Staten Island’s North Shore waterfront.
+In August 2016, we announced an additional team of Fellows with expertise in participatory art, urban design, policy, and graphic design.
+Together we conducted brainstorming and feedback sessions with the local community, elected officials and developers to create a plan for connecting and activating public space along Staten Island’s North Shore waterfront.